-Tai chi classes are held regularly in Centennial Park Sydney every Saturday morning at 8.30am (see map below).
+Tai chi classes held in Centennial Park Sydney every Saturday morning at 8.30am (see map below).

 The 37 move Yang style short form is designed to introduce the basics of Tai Chi and its principles at any level and takes between six months and a year to learn depending on the number of classes attended.
-The training is further based on Master Huang Sheng Shyan's system of Yang-Style Tai Chi, through the teaching of Patrick Kelly, and the form has evolved with the approach to fluidity, dynamics, relaxation and the internal flow of chi/qi through the body which assists the learning process and the integration of taiji into everyday life
+The training is further based on Master Huang Sheng Shyan's system of Yang-Style Tai Chi, through the teaching of Patrick Kelly, and the form has evolved with the approach to fluidity, dynamics, relaxation and the internal flow of chi/qi through the body which assists the learning process and the integration of taiji into everyday life.

 We aim to strengthen our internal organs, unblock energy meridians (pathways) and facilitate the flow of vital fluids through the body, by relaxing, attention to posture, releasing, alignment, balance and coordination.
 Calm and relaxed breathing with movement, meditation and visualization all help to establish a strong constitution, physical, mental and emotional well being.
 The practice of weapons can also lead to a practical understanding of some of the self defence applications useful in everday life which can then be incorporated into your taiji training.
 It is also a dynamic form of stretching and utilising intention to expand your energy sphere.